rlrightleft/learn-SQL-MySQL/README.md

 2. Navigate to the folder of interest (`sqlzoo/`, `hackerrank/`, etc.)

-3. Open individual `.sql` files to explore solutions, review logic, and see inline reflections.
+3. Open individual `.md` files to explore solutions, review logic, and see inline reflections.
-   Reflections are included as SQL comments (`--`,`/* */`) to explain my approach and learning insights for each challenge.
+   Learning notes are included to explain my approach and learning insights for each challenge.

 ---